KaiWangCanada/DeveloperChallenge/README.md

 ### Functional Requirements:
 - [ ] User must be able to select a currency from a list of available currencies
+- [ ] User should then see a list of exchange rates for the selected currency
+- [ ] Rates should be persisted locally and refreshed no more frequently than every 30 minutes
 - [ ] Exchange rates *must* be fetched from: http://fixer.io/
-- [ ] User should see a list of exchange rates for their selected currency
-- [ ] Rates should be persisted locally and refreshed no more frequently than every 30 minutes

 ### UI Suggestion:
 - [ ] Some way to select a currency